jianlin-cheng/SERSFormer2/README.md

 If this repository is useful, please cite us.

-Hajikhani, M., Hegde, A., Snyder, J., Cheng, J., & Lin, M. (2024).
-Integrating transformer-based machine learning with SERS technology for the analysis of hazardous pesticides in spinach.
-Journal of Hazardous Materials, 134208. https://doi.org/10.1016/j.jhazmat.2024.134208
+Hegde, A., Hajikhani, M., Snyder, J., Cheng, J., & Lin, M. (2024).
+Leveraging SERS and transformer models for simultaneous detection of multiple pesticides in fresh produce.